sudar/email-log/README.md

 The above screenshot shows the HTML version (if available) of the logged email that you choose to view

 ![](screenshot-1-b.png)
-The above screenshot shows how you can search logged emails by date
+The above screenshot shows the text version of the logged email that you choose to view

 ![](screenshot-1-c.png)
-The above screenshot shows how the logged emails will be displayed by the Plugin
+The above screenshot shows how you can search logged emails by date

 ![](screenshot-2.png)
 This screenshot shows how you can configure the email display screen.
 You can choose the fields and the number of emails per page